UmerRizwan03/MyPortfolio/README.md

     ```

 3.  **Configure Environment Variables**
-    Create a `.env.local` file in the root directory and add your Resend credentials:
+    Create a `.env.local` file in the root directory and add your Resend credentials to enable the contact form:
     ```env
+    # Resend API Key for sending emails
     RESEND_API_KEY=re_123456789

+    # Email address to send FROM (must be verified in Resend)
     RESEND_FROM_EMAIL=onboarding@resend.dev

+    # Your email address to receive inquiries
     RESEND_TO_EMAIL=your_email@example.com
     ```